PrairieLearnUBC/workspace_cpsc312_haskell/README.md

     - For example, `"image": "ubcpl/cpsc313:latest-lab"`
 - Remember to sync the Docker Hub image to PL

+## Running your Workspace Locally

+To run and test your workspace without any connection to PrairieLearn, try a process like the following, replacing `<NAME>` with a name of your choice like `workspacetest`:

+1. `docker build -t <NAME>:latest .`
+2. `docker run -p 127.0.0.1:80:8080 <NAME>:latest`

+You should then be able to access the workspace via the URL `http://127.0.0.1`.
+When you're done, you may also want to delete the container.
+Run `docker ps` to find the name of the container to delete and then `docker remove -f <container>`, with `<container>` replaced by that container name.
+(That will free up the port association.)

 ## Running Docker locally to develop PL workspaces

 First pull the PL image (`--platform` flag to deal with M1/M2 macs):